How To Meet The Right People For Your Career When You Can't Leave Your Home

 For Mariam, building a "robust personal profile" is of paramount importance, on LinkedIn and on Twitter.
 "Try to build up something interesting to view or explore outside of your networking or meeting.
 I find using LinkedIn to keep up to date with things happening in my industry and sector is great, also Twitter to keep the conversation going in a relaxed but informative fashion.
 Joining LinkedIn groups or forming Twitter lists is a great way to manage this."

-Perhaps most importantly, she emphasizes a good video and internet connection.
+Perhaps most importantly, she emphasises a good video and internet connection.
 "Make sure yours is as good as it can be to avoid wasting time!"

 How can I establish connection when I've never met my colleagues?